mbiesiad/awesome-chess/README.md

 # Chess engines

-* [Stochfish Chess](https://stockfishchess.org/) - Strong open source chess engine
+* [Stochfish Chess](https://stockfishchess.org/) - Strong open source chess engine.
 * [Stochfish Chess Repo](https://github.com/official-stockfish/Stockfish) - UCI chess engine.
-Repo on GitHub
+Repo on GitHub.
 * [Fritz](https://fritz.chessbase.com/) - is a German chess program originally developed for Chessbase by Frans Morsch based on his Quest program, ported to DOS, and then Windows by Mathias Feist.
 * [GNU Chess](http://www.gnu.org/software/chess/) - is a free software chess engine which plays a full game of chess against a human being or other computer program.
 The goal of GNU Chess is to serve as a basis for research.
 It has been used in numerous research contexts.
 * [Leela Chess Zero](https://github.com/LeelaChessZero/lc0) - is a free, open-source, and neural network-based chess engine and distributed computing project.